 Tharman co-chaired the G20 High Level Independent Panel on Global Financing for Pandemic Preparedness and Response, together with Ngozi Okonjo-Iweala and Lawrence Summers, in 2021.
 He also chaired the G20 Eminent Persons Group on Global Financial Governance, which in Oct 2018 proposed reforms for a more effective system of finance for development, sustainability, and financial stability.
 He earlier chaired the International Monetary and Financial Committee (IMFC) for four years; he was its first Asian chair.

 He has also been chairing the Advisory Board for the last three UN Human Development Reports - in 2019, 2020 and 2021/2022.
-In addition, he co-chairs the Global Education Forum.
-He is in addition on the External Advisory Group to the IMF Managing Director, and the World Economic Forum’s Board of Trustees.
+In addition, he co-chairs the Global Education Forum, and is on the External Advisory Group to the IMF Managing Director, and the World Economic Forum’s Board of Trustees.